AndreaBrand/Annif_BIM2022/02_load_vocabulary.md

 #) don't forget to put options --langage in the string otherwise you will get error message

-#) if you run into error "getötet" or "killed" depending on OS language settings check TSV file if there are format errors in the file
+#) if you run into error "getötet" or "killed" depending on OS language settings, check TSV file if there are format errors in the file
 see: images/load_vocabulary.png

 Depending on TSV file load-vocab should not take to long, only a couple of minutes